hphelion/documentation/network.howto.md

 	- clear the **Admin State** option to disable the network
 	<br><img src="media/network-enable.png"  alt="" />

+6. Click **Save Changes**.

 ### How to specify a specific IP address ### {#IPUI}

-The Networking service you to choose your own IP addressing scheme, even if your IP addresses overlap with other tenants.
+The Networking service allows you to choose your own IP addressing scheme, even if your IP addresses overlap with other projects.

 The only time you can specify an address for a network is when you create the network.
 After the network is created, you cannot change the IP address.